IAPH Logo

 Bio

-Currently my research focuses on the transnational lordship of the Marshal family in the first half of the thirteenth century, with a particular emphasis on the themes of power and patronage.
+My research focuses on the transnational lordship of the Marshal family in the first half of the thirteenth century, with a particular emphasis on the themes of power and patronage.

 Areas of expertise